chrstphrbls/news/readme.md

 - this is based on the Django for beginners pdf

 ## added features
-- superuser(admin) created
+- superuser(admin) - created
-- User Authentication created
+- User Authentication - created
-- Designing using bootstrap (ongoing)
+- Designing using bootstrap - created
-- password change and reset
+- password change and reset - created
+- creating the articles app - ongoing

 ## errors
 - nav bar error - displays over other text, when the browser is adjusted the nav bar shows as a small object with blank display